Rainwater management: Rainwater harvesting and use

-Rainwater harvesting(RMH) is the process of collecting and storing rainwater rather than letting it run off.
-Rainwater harvesting (RWH) systems are increasingly becoming an integral part of the sustainable rainwater management "toolkit" and are widely used in homes, home-scale projects, schools and hospitals for a variety of purposes including watering gardens, livestock, irrigation, home use with proper treatment and home heating.
+Rainwater harvesting (RWH) is the process of collecting and storing rainwater rather than letting it run off.
+Rainwater harvesting systems are increasingly becoming an integral part of the sustainable rainwater management "toolkit" and are widely used in homes, home-scale projects, schools and hospitals for a variety of purposes including watering gardens, livestock, irrigation, home use with proper treatment and home heating.
 For households it is effective in reducing electricity and greenhouse gas emissions and providing domestic water; for urban agriculture, it is effective in reducing rainwater runoff and related issues; and for industry, it provides sustainability of facilities and low financial resource utilization.

 Rainwater harvested from roof structures or other compact surfaces is discharged through drains into storage tank, processed by treatment systems and then deployed in use facilities to complete the beneficial use of rainwater.
 Rainwater so treated is mainly used for irrigation, washing, laundry, and in some countries it is also considered as drinking water after the necessary purification.